PeterCamilleri/CX16/README.md

 saved by Turbo Pascal Version 3.
 I know well enough to know I would never want to seriously program the Z-80 at the assembler level ever again.

-My dream 8-bit processor has always been the 6809 (or the Hitachi 6309).
+My dream 8-bit processor has always been the Motorola 6809 (or the Hitachi 6309).
 It has the cleanest, best designed instruction set, an excellent register set, exemplary addressing modes, and freedom from bugs.
-I also loved the 3 part series that appeared in Byte magazine
+I also loved the 3 part series that appeared in Byte magazine ([January 1979](https://archive.org/details/byte-magazine-1979-01), [February 1979](https://archive.org/details/byte-magazine-1979-02), and [March 1979](https://archive.org/details/byte-magazine-1979-03))
-([January 1979](https://archive.org/details/byte-magazine-1979-01),
-[February 1979](https://archive.org/details/byte-magazine-1979-02), and
-[March 1979](https://archive.org/details/byte-magazine-1979-03))